movie-clip/datoro/src/services/ai/README.md

 ## Migrating to Static Approach

 If you previously used OpenAI/Ollama API:
-1. Generate insights: `node scripts/generate-ai-insights.mjs {TICKERS}`
+1. Use the AI Insights Tool (see above) to generate insights
-2. Review generated bundle in `public/ai-insights.json`
+2. Review generated bundle in `ai-insights-tool/output/ai-insights.json`
-3. Deploy with bundle file
+3. Copy to `public/ai-insights.json` for deployment
-4. No API keys or configuration needed!
+4. No API keys or configuration needed at runtime!

 ## Best Practices